dcox01/CS229R_Project_Cox/README.md

 # CS229R_Project_Cox

+COMPSCI 229R: **Topics in Theoretical Computer Science: Biology and Complexity** Spring 2021 Harvard

 Code for final project by Dan Cox

-CS229R Spring 2021 Harvard
+This respository contains a writeup and code for a CS299R Project done by Dan Cox for a class at Harvard.
+The write up is a paper-like description of the project

 ##EXPS

 Contains:

+* Project Writeup
 * Jupyter notebooks, one for each experiment
 * Pickled python dataframes, each beginning with df
 * n_cut, a python package to be used with the enclosed notebooks.
 * Jupyter notebooks for combining the data for analysis